Maria Keohane: Life and career

 Keohane was born in Manchester to a Swedish mother and an Irish father.
 She and her mother moved to Smedjebacken in Sweden when she was five.
 She still resides there.
-She had many fiddlers in the family on her mothers side, and started playing the violin at the age of nine.
+She had many fiddlers in the family on her mother's side, and started playing the violin at the age of nine.
 She also sang in the local church children's choir.
 Keohane planned to become a veterinarian, and interned at Falu djursjukhus, where she was offered a job, but was encouraged to pursue a career in music.
 She studied at the Falun Conservatory, the University of Gothenburg and the Royal Danish Academy of Music in Copenhagen.

 In 1998 and 1999, she performed with the Texas Bach Choir and baroque trumpet virtuoso Niklas Eklund as a guest artist.
 She won a prize at the international van Wassenaer competition in 2000 and has received a number of scholarships from the Royal Swedish Academy of Music.
 In 2009 and 2010, she performed with the European Union Baroque Orchestra.
 Reviewer Lindsay Kemp from Gramophone noted about a collection of Baroque arias: "Keohane shows sparkling virtuosity in Jauchzet Gott, but also affecting vulnerability in Ferrandini's poignant Il pianto di Maria".
 In 2012, she performed with the RTE Vanbrugh String Quartet.
 Since 2013, she has recorded 24 works, mostly cantatas, in the Netherlands Bach Society's "All of Bach" project.
 In 2014, she received the Jussi Björling scholarship.
 In 2016, she performed at the Festival Musikdorf Ernen.

 Keohane teaches at the Falun Conservatory.